foolishimp/c4h_projects/docs/v2/c4h_DomainModel_v2.md

 - **Definition:**
   Agents are autonomous software modules designed to perform specific tasks based on inputs and internal rules.

+  LLMs require a Prompt to drive them, that prompt represents the **intention** of the user.
+Agents are used to automate that user intenionality by providing configured prompts to trigger actions and responses.

 - **Characteristics:**
   - **Autonomy:** Execute tasks independently without continuous human intervention.
   - **Interactivity:** Communicate with other agents or systems through predefined protocols.